kongshaug/Comunda_bank/README.md

 ![](https://github.com/kongshaug/Comunda_bank/blob/main/documentation_screenshots/step_2.PNG)

-This decition was made on the basic of the information the client has entered about themself and determined by the code seen below:
+This decition was made on the basic of the information the client has entered about themself and determined by the code seen below.
+Notice that the system said "second condition" this is because the interest rate and price of a loan depends on the amount the client wants to borrow and the personal information the client has given.
+The specific rules can be seen below.

 If there is mistakes in the information the system has been given a bpmn error is thrown, the client is informed and the client has to start ower.

 ![](https://github.com/kongshaug/Comunda_bank/blob/main/documentation_screenshots/step_3.PNG)